Restrictions on the processor models

 - Unconditional instruction address range breakpoints.

-- Processor exception breakpoints are supported by pseudoregisters in the debugger.
+- Pseudoregisters in the debugger support processor exception breakpoints.
 Setting an exception register to a nonzero value stops execution on entry to the associated exception vector.

 - Performance counters are not implemented on all models.